 - Ford's Theatre: Famously known as the site of the assassination of Abraham Lincoln, this small theatre hosts productions throughout the winter season.
 In 2020, catch performances of "Silent Sky" through February 23.

-- Warner Theatre: This downtown theater and venue host a variety of theatrical productions, musical concerts, and special events year-round.
+- Warner Theatre: This downtown theater hosts a variety of theatrical productions, musical concerts, and special events year-round.
 In February 2020, get tickets to see Gary Gulman, Blippi Live, Moein, Tedeschi Trucks Band, and Cheap Trick with Rookie.

 - Capital One Arena: This 20,000-capacity arena in Chinatown is not only home of the Washington Capitals hockey team and the Washington Wizards basketball team; it also hosts a variety of shows and concerts.
 In February 2020, catch Disney on Ice presents "Celebrate Memories," Marc Anthony, the Lumineers, or a Capitals or Wizards game.